Your EHIC is still valid in the EU for 5 years or until it expires, then you replace it with the Global Health Insurance Card (GHIC).

 "You don’t need to arrange cover for each individual member of your family either.
 You can find good value family travel insurance policies that cover everyone.”

-When you get a travel insurance quote with us, we won’t ask you if you have an EHIC or GHIC card.
-But travel insurance companies strongly insist that you have a GHIC or EHIC card if you’re travelling to an EU country.
+When you compare travel insurance quotes with us, we won't ask if you have an EHIC or GHIC.
+But, travel insurance companies strongly recommend you have one when travelling.
+It's a smart way to stay protected!

 How do I apply for a GHIC?

 You can apply for a GHIC from the NHS through the government website.
-It's free to get one.
+It's free to get one, too!

 To complete the online form, you need: